yuwunii/ReplayBufferGuide/README.md

 - Action: Start a program
 - Program/Script = "C:\Program Files\obs-studio\bin\64bit\obs64.exe"
   - (has to be obs64.exe)
-- Add arguments: = --startreplaybuffer --minimize-to-tray
+- Add arguments: = --disable-shutdown-check --startreplaybuffer --minimize-to-tray
-  - (Remove minimize to tray if you want)
+  - "--disable-shutdown-check" = This removes the dialogue box asking if you want to launch in safe mode when you launch your PC.
+  - "--startreplaybuffer" = This automatically starts Replay Buffer when OBS launches.
+  - "--minimize-to-tray" = OBS will launch minimized into your tray
 - Start in = C:\Program Files\obs-studio\bin\64bit\
   - VERY IMPORTANT:  Copy exactly that without any "quotations" and make sure the \ is at the end
   - If obs64.exe is on a diffrent drive or path you just need to put the folder path that obs64.exe is in